-- 21.1 Murray & Roberts is committed to the provision of a work environment that is free from discrimination based on race, colour, religion, nationality, gender, disability, marital status, ethnic or social origin, sexual orientation or any other distinguishing feature; complies with appropriate human rights legislation; and does not permit conduct that creates an intimidating or offensive work environment. - 21.2 Employees without the prior authorisation from the Company and without distinction, shall have the right to join or form trade unions or organisations of their own choosing and to bargain collectively, as allowed for by national laws. - 22.3 Murray & Roberts prohibits the use of forced or compulsory labour, the use of child labour in any form and slavery or human trafficking in any of its operations and prohibits any abuse or harassment or retaliation against employees who report such use.
+- 21.1 Murray & Roberts is committed to the provision of a work environment that is free from discrimination based on race, colour, religion, nationality, gender, disability, marital status, ethnic or social origin, sexual orientation or any other distinguishing feature; complies with appropriate human rights legislation; and does not permit conduct that creates an intimidating or offensive work environment. - 21.2 Murray & Roberts prohibits all forms of sexual harassment and members of the Group are responsible for ensuring that the workplace is free from such unacceptable behaviour.